 A new month, a new milestone.
 Believe it or not, but after my big chop in 2020, my hair has finally passed the awkward length stage.

-And if I use a blow dryer, it looks even longer and is perfect for a cute 4c blowout hairstyle.
+And whenever I blow dry my 4c hair, it looks even longer and is perfect for a cute 4c blowout hairstyle.
 So, I figured I’d share my blowout hairstyles for black hair with you.

 What is a blowout hairstyle for African American hair?